 In my interviews one of the questions I always asked was “why do you farm?”
 Each person answered that they farm because they love it and couldn’t imagine doing anything else.
 It was explained to me that due to the amount of work and tireless hours put in to running an efficient farm it would be nearly impossible to do if you didn’t love doing it.
 Farming was never something I thought much about in the past but after this experience I have a new appreciation for the people who make it their life’s work to provide for more than just their own family.

 I have been trained as an agriculture education teacher, though I don’t spend my days in a classroom.
 Still, bringing up the next generation of agriculture professionals is a task that remains near and dear to my heart.

-When I get the opportunity to talk to junior high or high school students, I still highlight to potential of agriculture.
+When I get the opportunity to talk to junior high or high school students, I still highlight the potential of agriculture.